httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 --- abstract

 This document defines a new HTTP header field, named Expect-CT, that allows web host operators to instruct user agents to expect valid Signed Certificate Timestamps (SCTs) to be served on connections to these hosts.
-When configured in enforcement mode, user agents (UAs) will remember that hosts expect SCTs and will refuse connections that do not conform to the UA's Certificate Transparency policy.
-When configured in report-only mode, UAs will report the lack of valid SCTs to a URI configured by the host, but will allow the connection.
-By turning on Expect-CT, web host operators can discover misconfigurations in their Certificate Transparency deployments and ensure that misissued certificates accepted by UAs are discoverable in Certificate Transparency logs.
+Expect-CT allows web host operators to discover misconfigurations in their Certificate Transparency deployments and ensure that misissued certificates accepted by UAs are discoverable in Certificate Transparency logs.

 --- note_Note_to_Readers